stevensona/shader-toy/README.md

 ![error example](https://raw.githubusercontent.com/stevensona/shader-toy/master/images/example3.png)

 ## Recording Capabilities
-The following settings allow to configure recording quality
+Two rendering modes are supported:
+* Realtime rendering: suitable for previews and scenarios where real-time interaction with the visuals are required.
+As with all real-time video capture, frame drops might occur, especially on lower spec hardware or when rendering very complex visuals.
+* Offline rendering: suitable for production-grade rendering.
+Each frame is rendered sequentially without any drops.

+The default is real-time rendering to activate offline rendering set `shader-toy.recordOffline`to true.

+### Shared parameters

 * `shader-toy.forceResolution`: Set canvas resolution, this will also set the resolution of the recorded video file.
 By default, the canvas will stretch to fill the entire window.
+* `shader-toy.recordTargetFramerate`: Set recording target frame-rate.
+Default is 30fps.
+* `shader-toy.recordMaxDuration`: Maximum recording duration in seconds.
+0 (the default) will keep recording until the record button is pressed again.

+### Real-time Rendering parameters

 * `shader-toy.recordVideoContainer`: Set the video file container.
 Currently only `webm` is supported, but `mp4`support is coming [soon](https://chromestatus.com/feature/5163469011943424).
 * `shader-toy.recordVideoCodec`: Set video codec. `vp8`, `vp9`, `h264` and `avc1` are all supported.
 Default it `vp8`.
 * `shader-toy.recordVideoBitRate`: Set recording bit rate in bits/second.
 Default is 2500000.

-* `shader-toy.recordTargetFramerate`: Set recording target frame-rate.
-Default is 30fps.
-* `shader-toy.recordMaxDuration`: Maximum recording duration in seconds.
-0 (the default) will keep recording until the record button is pressed again.
+### Offline rendering parameters

+* `shader-toy.recordOfflineQuality`: Offline recording quality.
+Applies when format is webm or jpg.

 ## Requirements